Self-Consistency Is Losing Its Edge: Diminishing Returns and Rising Costs in Modern LLMs: Methodology

 \subsection{Experimental Setup}

-This study adopted a structured self-consistency framework designed to evaluate the marginal benefit of increasing the number of reasoning paths in large language models (LLMs).
-Each experimental configuration consisted of multiple independent reasoning agents, all instantiated from the same model, generating separate chain-of-thought (CoT) \parencite{wei2022chain} responses for each query.
-A secondary aggregator model was then used to analyze the resulting reasoning traces and determine the most internally consistent or semantically coherent response among them.
+This study adopted a structured self-consistency framework to evaluate the marginal benefit of increasing the number of sampled reasoning paths in modern LLMs.
+Each configuration drew multiple independent CoT \parencite{wei2022chain} responses from the same model.
+A secondary aggregator model then identified the most internally consistent answer among the resulting traces.

-We tested agent counts of 3, 5, 10, 15, and 20 to measure how scaling the number of reasoning samples influences accuracy and cost.
-A single-agent CoT baseline served as the control condition to isolate the specific contribution of multi-agent sampling.
-Sampling parameters such as temperature, top-$p$, and maximum tokens were held constant across all configurations to ensure fair comparison and reproducibility.
-Model responses were collected in identical system prompts and evaluation contexts to avoid prompt leakage or ordering bias.
-The aggregation process was deterministic given identical inputs to maintain consistency across repeated runs.
+We tested sample counts of 3, 5, 10, 15, and 20 reasoning paths.
+A single-sample CoT baseline served as the control to isolate the contribution of multi-path sampling.
+Temperature, top-$p$, and maximum tokens were held constant across configurations.
+Prompts and evaluation contexts were identical across runs to avoid ordering bias, and the aggregation step was deterministic.